dtcooper/raspotify/README.md

 If you choose to use the PulseAudio backend _(Soft Dependency)_:
 * [pulseaudio (>= 14.2)](https://tracker.debian.org/pkg/pulseaudio)

 <sup>_*PulseAudio is otherwise optional.
-Raspotify will not pull in PulseAudio as a Dependency when installing._</sup>
+Raspotify will not pull in PulseAudio as a dependency when installing._</sup>

 ## Installation